TIBCOSoftware/snappydata/docs/install/upgrade.md

 * Separate disk-store for column delta store.
 This improves the compactor performance significantly for cases of frequent JDBC/ODBC inserts or small inserts where the delta store gets used frequently.

 !!!
 Note:

 	- Ensure that no operations are currently running on the system.

-	- Use a path for parquet that has enough space to hold the table data, which needs to be deleted explicitly once re-import is successfully done.
+	- Use a path for the Parquet file that has enough space to hold the table data.
+Once the re-import is successful, make sure that the Parquet is deleted explicitly .

-The following example demonstrates how you can store/load from parquet:
+The following example demonstrates how you can store/load from Parquet:

 ```
 snappy> create external table table1Parquet using parquet options (path '...') as select * from table1;